catseye/The-Dossier/article/Text Adventures of Note.md

 ### Time and Magik (Trilogy)

-*   written by: Unknown
+*   written by: Sue Gazzard, others, Level 9
-*   published by: Level 9, Mandarin
+*   published by: Mandarin
 *   available for: Amiga, MS-DOS
 *   with graphics: yes
 *   wikipedia: [Time and Magik](https://en.wikipedia.org/wiki/Time_and_Magik)